-Fig. 17 Lubrication Points
+Fig. 19 Lubrication Points

-PDS SYSTEM TEST
+SYSTEM TEST

-At monthly intervals, test the PDS system by allowing the vehicle to roll down an incline with the accelerator pedal released.
-Braking force should be felt at approximately 2 mph (3 kph) indicating that the PDS system is functioning.
+At monthly intervals, test the controller by allowing the vehicle to roll down an incline with the accelerator pedal released.
+Braking force should be felt at approximately 2 mph (3 kph) indicating that the system is functioning.
 If vehicle speed continues to rise, apply the service brake and have vehicle inspected by a trained mechanic.